 An administrative committee of Graduate School Deans will be formed on a case-by-case basis, to evaluate the provided disability documentation and determine eligibility for accommodations and implement reasonable accommodations for enrolled students.

 An Integrated Learning Environment

-The Global Child Health program will maximize student potential through guided learning with mentorship by world-renowned faculty.
-Students will find the program integrates academic training and experiential learning, with online classes blended with on-campus programming.
-Students will build an understanding of current and future developments in global child health.
+The Global Child Health program maximizes student potential through guided learning with mentorship by world-renowned faculty.
+Students find that the program integrates academic training and experiential learning, with online classes for academic credit blended with on-campus programming.
+Students build an understanding of current and future developments in global child health.